-- 1 Power on, or restart your system. - 2 Press F2 immediately after you see the following message: F2 = System Setup
+- 1 Power on, or restart your system. - 2 Press F2 immediately after you see the following message:

-(i) NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again.

-- 3 On the System Setup Main Menu screen, click System BIOS. - 4 On the System BIOS screen, click Miscellaneous Settings.
+- NOTE: If your operating system begins to load before you press F2, wait for the system to finish booting, and then restart your system and try again. - 3 On the System Setup Main Menu screen, click System BIOS. - 4 On the System BIOS screen, click Miscellaneous Settings.